centrifuge/apps/tinlake-ui/README.md

 This will trigger a deploy of `tinlake-ui` to two domains:

-1. <a href="https://kovan.staging.tinlake.cntrfg.com">kovan.staging.tinlake.cntrfg.com</a> - points to Kovan testnet
+1. <a href="https://goerli.staging.tinlake.cntrfg.com">goerli.staging.tinlake.cntrfg.com</a> - points to Goerli testnet
 2. <a href="https://staging.tinlake.cntrfg.com">staging.tinlake.cntrfg.com</a> - points to mainnet

 Once deployed, smoke test both staging deployments